roseengineering/silicon5351/README.md

 # silicon5351

 A MicroPython and CircuitPython library for controlling the SI5351 chip.
-The library also supports generating quadrature output using the phase offset feature of the chip.

 # Introduction

 The file silicon5351.py contains the actual si5351 library.
 Inside the library is the SI5351\_I2C class for controlling the Silicon Labs SI5351x range of chips.

-This class also supports the quadrature ouptut feature of the chip.
-The lowest frequency which can be outputted in quadrature is limited by the chip hardware to clock's PLL frequency divided by 128.
+This class also supports the quadrature output feature of the chip.
+The lowest frequency that can be generated in quadrature is limited by the chip hardware to clock's PLL frequency divided by 128.

 ## Example